jaidevprabhu/telecom_customers/README.md

 ### Data Investigation

-The data contain information about customer demographics, service usage, charges, and a churn indicator.
+The data contains information about customer demographics, service usage, charges, and a churn indicator.

 ### Data Cleaning

- There are missing values in some columns, and many columns are already in a numeric format, which is suitable for PCA.
+ There are missing values in some columns, but many columns are already in a numeric format, which is suitable for PCA.

 ### Columns to drop

-  But there are some columns that capture same information in a different manner and some columns with lots of NaN's.
+  There are some columns that capture same information in a different manner and some columns with lots of NaN's.
   We will exclude these features from the clustering analysis.

   - '**Customer ID**' (irrelevant to consideration here)